About the Cotutelle Program

 Students currently studying in a doctoral program at the University of Saskatchewan should discuss the option with their current supervisor before proceeding.
 If the supervisor and home academic unit are agreeable, the student should contact the partner university and identify a potential supervisor.

-Once a supervisor at the partner university has been identified, a Notice of Intent (NOI) must be submitted, using the template provided on the CGPS website, to the Office of the Associate Dean, CGPS, for approval.
-Once the NOI is approved by the CGPS, the two supervisors and the student must prepare a cotutelle Ph.D. program agreement using the template and submit it to the Office of the Associate Dean, CGPS, for approval.
+Once a supervisor at the partner university has been identified, a Notice of Intent (NOI) must be submitted, using the template provided on the CGPS website, to the CGPS Program Coordinator, for approval by CGPS.
+Once the NOI is approved by the CGPS, the two supervisors and the student must prepare a cotutelle Ph.D. program agreement using the template and submit it to the CGPS Program Coordinator, for approval by CGPS.

 Students from Other Institutions

 Students currently studying in a doctoral program at another institution should contact their program of interest at the University of Saskatchewan to find a supervisor.
-After a University of Saskatchewan supervisor has been identified, a Notice of Intent (NOI) must be submitted, using the template provided on the CGPS website, to the Office of the Associate Dean, CGPS.
+After a University of Saskatchewan supervisor has been identified, a Notice of Intent (NOI) must be submitted, using the template provided on the CGPS website, to the CGPS Program Coordinator, for approval by CGPS.